Skip to main content

 OptionTypeRequiredDefaultDescription

-npmOrgstringN/AThe NPM organization to publish to
+npmOrgstringN/AThe npm organization to publish to

-npmNamestringN/AThe NPM package name to publish to
+npmNamestringN/AThe npm package name to publish to

 httpClientstringaxiosThe HTTP client to use